-The FY 2021 estimate as shown in the prior year budget (\$2.6 million) requires certain adjustments due to timing, scope, or cost changes to reflect the appropriate adjusted budget.
-The \$1.9M increase for FY 2021 is due to:

-• Increased materials and commodity expense for several planned maintenance projects
+The FY 2022 estimate as shown in the prior year budget (\$4.2 million) requires certain adjustments due to timing, scope, or cost changes to reflect the appropriate adjusted budget.
+The \$765k increase for FY 2022 is due to increased materials and commodity expense for planned Protective Coatings projects and associated inspections.
+This increase is offset by savings from Maintenance and Repair projects.